kendall529/kendall-s-scheduler/README.md

 * Repository contains quality README file with description, screenshot, and link to deployed application

-## Review

-You are required to submit the following for review:

-* The URL of the deployed application

-* The URL of the GitHub repository, with a unique name and a README describing the project

 - - -
 © 2023 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.